Sunscreens

 Many scientists argue that the sun-avoiding health messages we constantly hear actually increase some forms of skin cancer.
 (9)

 UV-B does not penetrate glass.
-If you get your sunlight behind a window, while driving etc, you will not get vitamin D. UV-B is blocked by heavy cloud cover, but may pass through light cloud.
-There is little research to confirm this, but some scientists speculate that UV-B may be dissipated by light cloud cover or even heavily polluted air.
+If you get your sunlight behind a window, while driving etc, you will not get any vitamin D. UV-B is blocked by heavy cloud cover, but some may pass through light cloud.

 There are three main kinds of skin cancer: basal cell, squamous cell, and malignant melanoma.
 Basal cell and squamous cell cancers are common, usually less serious, and not counted in cancer statistics.
 Most sunscreens block the UV-B rays and help prevent sunburn and these minor cancers.
 They also block out your ability to make vitamin D, of which we are so chronically short.

-By reducing the exposure of the skin to UVB radiation, sunscreen suppresses the skin's production of the natural photoprotectant, melanin, (13) and the lack of melanin leads to an increased risk of melanoma.
+By reducing the exposure of the skin to UVB radiation, sunscreens suppress the skin's production of the natural photoprotectant, melanin, (13) and the lack of melanin leads to an increased risk of melanoma.
 (2)

 Ultraviolet-A radiation has a longer wavelength, and penetrates through the outer skin down to the melanocytes, the cells that become cancerous in melanoma cases.
-Most sunscreens do not block UV-A. Zinc oxide blocks UV-A, and is one of the only sunscreens that I trust (because I am also willing to eat small quantities of zinc oxide).
-However, it is a different story with nano-particle sunscreens, a new class of chemical that is not available in nature.
+Most sunscreens do not block UV-A. Zinc oxide is one of the few sunscreens that blocks UV-A, and is one of the only sunscreens that I trust (because I am also willing to eat small quantities of zinc oxide).
+Unfortunately it is highly visible and looks like white paint, so most people refuse to use it.
+Some sports people who have to spend many hours outside in the sun use zinc oxide - think of professional cricketers on TV with their white-painted noses!

 UV-A passes through glass, cloud and polluted air.
-Do not sunbathe behind a glass window - the damaging radiation gets through, the beneficial radiation is blocked.
+Do not sunbathe behind a glass window - the damaging UVA radiation gets through, the beneficial UV-B radiation is blocked.

 Melanomas are deadly, and used to be rare.
 In the developed world, their incidence increased dramatically in the 40 years up to 1990, though they have leveled out since then.
-Malignant melanoma has been found more frequently in sunscreen users compared to non-users in some studies.
+Malignant melanoma has been found more frequently in sunscreen users compared to non-users.
 (1) People spend more time in the sun without being burned when they use sunscreens.
-Unfortunately, the ultraviolet-A radiation is still penetrating their skin in a large dose, and their natural early warning system (sunburn) has been blocked by the sunscreen (2,8,10,11,12).
-Other studies found fair skinned people used more suncreen and had more skin cancer, but did not address cause and effect.
-(2,3,4,5,6,7)
+Unfortunately, the ultraviolet-A radiation is still penetrating their skin in a large dose, and their natural early warning system (sunburn) has been blocked by the sunscreen (2, 8, 10, 11, 12).
+Other studies found fair skinned people used more sunscreen and had more skin cancer, but did not address the cause and effect.
+(2, 3, 4, 5, 6, 7)

 The most effective way to prevent sunburn (and the risk of a melanoma) is to cover your skin and stay in the shade during the brightest part of a summer, close-to-equator day.
 Our early ancestors stayed in the shade during the mid-day in the days before sunscreens, and it obviously worked because melanomas was so rare in previous centuries.
 The leveling out in the rate of skin cancers in the last 15-20 years is because people (particularly those with fair skins living close to the equator) are getting that message.